Modern Slavery Statement — Gardeners Alperton

 Where non-compliance is found, we require time-bound corrective action plans and monitor implementation; persistent or serious breaches can lead to contract termination and referral to enforcement authorities.

-Confidential reporting and investigation process for worker concerns We maintain multiple reporting channels so that workers, suppliers and other stakeholders can report concerns confidentially, including anonymous raising of issues.
+A gardener's gloved hand is shown trimming a flowering shrub with bright purple and pink blooms in a well-maintained garden.
+The activity takes place near a lush, green lawn with dense trees and shrubs in the background, providing a natural outdoor environment typical of landscaped residential gardens in Alperton.
+The scene features a neatly edged flower bed with healthy plants, and the weather appears clear with natural sunlight illuminating the garden's vibrant colors.
+The gardener is using pruning shears to carefully trim the shrub, indicating routine garden maintenance carried out by professionals like Gardeners Alperton, who specialise in gardening and landscaping services.
+The overall setting shows a tidy, thoughtfully designed outdoor space suitable for various gardening tasks, reinforcing the importance of regular care for garden health and aesthetics in a suburban outdoor environment.
+We maintain multiple reporting channels so that workers, suppliers and other stakeholders can report concerns confidentially, including anonymous raising of issues.
 All reports are triaged, investigated by trained staff and, when appropriate, external experts are engaged to support victim protection and remediation.
 A formal annual review evaluates the effectiveness of these channels, supplier audit outcomes and progress against key performance indicators, with the results informing policy updates and further staff training.

 Gardeners Alperton